SEB-9-BH/react-state-management/updating-state/README.md

 If `isDarkMode` is true, then we want the className to be 'dark'.
 As our 'light' mode is realistically just the default CSS styling, we only need to apply a class name in the instance that we need to apply 'dark' styling.
 We'll also need to add a JSX fragment (<></>) because we're now returning multiple elements.

+There you have it, two different ways to use state to implement a React-ive light and dark mode!